mathebuddy/mathebuddy-compiler/mbl.md

 - `Calculation Exercises`

-  This type of exercise asks students to solve a question with one ore more numeric solutions.
+  This type of exercise asks students to solve a question with one or more numeric solutions.
   Solutions can be scalars, vectors, matrices or sets.

   ```